heyromano/ediazalmeyda.github.io/_pages/research.md

       <div class="project">
         <h4 class="project-title">Agroecology</h4>
         <p><img src="/assets/img/fieldwork-milpa.jpg"></p>
-        <p>To address challenges of soil depletion and food insecurity in the face of anthropogenic input, I research the effects management practices on soil and water microbiomes.</p>
+        <p>To address challenges of soil depletion and food insecurity in the face of anthropogenic input, I research the effects of management practices on soil and water microbiomes.</p>
       </div>
     </div>